gagolews/genieclust/tutorials/example_plots.md

 n_clusters = len(np.unique(labels_true))-(np.min(labels_true)==-1)
 # do not count the "noise" cluster (if present) as a separate entity

-# Center and scale (proportionally in all the axes) all the points.
+# Centre and scale (proportionally in all the axes) all the points.
 # Note: this is NOT a standardization of all the variables.
 X = (X-np.mean(X))/np.std(X, ddof=1)
 ```

 # `genieclust.plots.plot_scatter()`